andrew-d-gordon/portfolio_website/README.md

 https://andrewgordon.herokuapp.com/

-Non licensed photos can be obtained via unsplash.com.
+Free high quality photos can be obtained via unsplash.com.
+Examples of some exist in public/images.